Charlie Henry (footballer, born 1986)

-Charles Henry (born 28 September 1986) is an English former footballer.
-A winger, he is known for his rapid speed, nimble feet and trademark 'double somersault' goal celebrations.
-He has also represented the England C national football team as a midfielder.
-Having played for many different clubs Henry may be considered a journeyman.
+Charles Henry (born 28 September 1986) is an English former professional footballer who played as a winger.
+He has also represented the England national football C team as a midfielder.

 Club career

 Early career

 Born in Stevenage, Hertfordshire, Henry began his career with Luton Town as a youngster, but was released at the age of 15, being told by then Luton youth coach Dean Rastrick that he was "too small".
 He then played local football for Buntingford Town and then Arlesey Town at the age of 17, before signing for Wycombe Wanderers on non-contract terms on 21 November 2005.
 Released by the Chairboys, Henry signed for Grays Athletic in March 2006.

 Haverhill Rovers

 Shin splints put an end to his time with Grays and he moved to Haverhill Rovers in July 2006.
 He scored some vital goals at the Croft ground, helping Haverhill reach the FA Cup Fourth Qualifying Round for the first time in their 125-year history during the 2006–07 campaign, before the minnows finally bowed out to Aldershot Town.